 Keeping in touch with each other in today's busy and hurry up lifestyle is important.
 In Latest News/Sundays and More you will find this week's important announcements and news items.
-Our Work offers in-depth informational articles and stories written by our members about the important work of our Missional Groups.
+Our Work and Zephyrs (quarterly newsletter) offer in-depth informational articles and stories written by our members.
 Our Videos offer inspirational practices led by our staff for your enrichment.

 Sundays and More